Sony Alpha 6000 Lenses: A Simple Guide to All E-Mount Lenses [+6300 & 6500]

 Sigma 56 mm, f/1.4

-This Sigma lens has a somewhat unusual focal length of 56 mm, but is still one of the top fixed focal lengths for the Alpha 6000 series.
+This Sigma lens has a somewhat unusual focal length of 56 mm, but it’s still one of the top prime lenses for the Alpha 6000 series.

 The speed of f/1.4 is fantastic and the lens has an autofocus.
-You can get the lens for under 400 Euro, which is a really good price-performance ratio.
+You can get the lens for under 400 euros, which is really good value for money.

 Samyang 85 mm, f/1.4

-Samyang also offers a portrait focal length lens with an outstanding price-performance ratio.
-For just over 350 euros, you get a lens with an impressive speed of f/1.4.
+Samyang also offers a portrait prime lens at a real bargain price.
+For just over 250 euros, you get a lens with an impressive speed of f/1.4.

 Fisheye lenses for the Sony Alpha 6000